taylorepskamp/portfolio/README.md

 ## About

-My name is Taylor Epskamp and I am a frontend developer based in Seattle.
+My name is Taylor Epskamp and I am a front-end developer based in Seattle.

 ## Stack